rp-first/FrcFieldHololens1/README.md

 ### Speech

 `SpeechRecognizer` is a wrapper around the SpeechRecognition APIs that allows for the definition of simple command phrases and associated actions.
 Simply define a word or phrase and assign a `SpeechAction` within the editor.
 When that phrase is recognized, that event will be triggered.

+In the example there are 3 phrases available:
+- "unpin window" - Unpins the window and brings it to you
+- "lock window" - pins the window in place
+- "red rover" - same as unpin window

+These can be seen on the `SpeechRecognizer` object in the scene root.

 ### HoloHuD